-- Step 4a: The PCF for the PDU Session determines that a UE Policy association has been already established towards the PCF for the UE for the SM Policy Association as described in clause 4.11.0a.2a.2.1.
+- Step 4a: The PCF for the PDU Session determines that a UE Policy association has been already established towards the PCF for the UE for the SM Policy Association as described in clause 4.11.0a.2a.7.

-NOTE: If the PCF for the PDU Session is the same than the PCF for the UE the interactions in steps 4b is internal to PCF.

 - Step 4b: The PCF for the PDU Session forwards the UE Policy Container to the PCF for the UE in Npcf_UEPolicyControl_Update Request.

 4.11.0a.2a.3 PCF initiated SM Policy Association Modification

-For the purpose of URSP delivery in EPC a new condition to initiate the SM Policy Association Modification procedure is added triggered by an interaction from the PCF for the UE.
-This interaction applies when the PCF for the PDU Session has previously established a UE Policy Association towards the PCF for the UE for the delivery of URSP Rules in EPS as defined in clauses 4.11.0a.5 and 4.11.0a.2a.2.
+For the purpose of URSP delivery in EPS, PCF initiated SM Policy Association Modification procedure is triggered by an interaction from the PCF for the UE.

 The following enhancements are applicable to clause 4.16.5.2 (PCF initiated SM Policy Association Modification procedure):

-NOTE: If the PCF for the PDU Session is the same than the PCF for the UE the interactions in steps below are internals to PCF.

-- Step 1e: Alternatively, the PCF for the UE provides a UE Policy Container and/or an update in the Policy Control Request Triggers applicable to the UE by invoking Npcf_UEPolicyControl_UpdateNotify as described in clause 4.16.12.2, steps 3-4.
+- Step 4: The PCF for the PDU Session may receive a UE Policy Container from the PCF for the UE and/or an update in the Policy Control Request Triggers applicable to the UE as described in clause 4.11.0a.2a.6.

-- Step 4: If the PCF for the PDU Session receives a UE Policy Container from the PCF for the UE the PCF for the PDU Session first selects one of the ongoing PDU Sessions for the related UE in EPC and includes that UE Policy Container in Npcf_SMPolicyControl_update notify request for that PDN connection.
+- If a UE Policy Container is received from the PCF for the UE, the PCF for the PDU Session selects one of the ongoing PDU Sessions for this UE that supports URSP Rule delivery in EPS and includes that UE Policy Container in Npcf_SMPolicyControl_UpdateNotify request.

-If the PCF for the PDU Session receives an update in the Policy Control Request Triggers applicable to the UE the PCF for the PDU Session determines whether an update on the current Policy Control Request Triggers needs to be sent to the SMF+PGW-C in Npcf_SMPolicyControl_UpdateNotify request.
+- If an update in the Policy Control Request Triggers applicable to the UE is received, the PCF for the PDU Session determines whether an update on the current Policy Control Request Triggers needs to be sent to the SMF+PGW-C in Npcf_SMPolicyControl_UpdateNotify request.

-4.11.0a.2a.4
+4.11.0a.2a.4 Void

 4.11.0a.2a.5 UE Policy Association establishment

-To support the delivery of URSP in EPC as described in clause 6.1.2.2.3 of TS 23.503 [20], the PCF for the PDU Session may establish a UE Policy Association towards the PCF for the UE.
+To support the delivery of URSP rule in EPS as described in clause 6.1.2.2.3 of TS 23.503 [20], the PCF for the PDU Session may establish a UE Policy Association towards the PCF for the UE.

 This procedure may be triggered by the following procedures:

-1. Initial Attach to EPC.

-2. PDN Connectivity Request during the first request for PDN connectivity.
+1. UE requested bearer resource modification .

-3. 5GS to EPS handover or 5GS to EPS Idle Mode mobility.
+2. 5GS to EPS handover or 5GS to EPS Idle Mode mobility.